<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Old Town Alexandria

 If you’d love a little jazz and blues music while savoring fine whiskey, Basin Street Lounge is calling your name.
-Operating since 1979, its elegant atmosphere, and if you choose, a cigar bar, accompany an extensive whiskey list.
+Operating since 1979, it offers an elegant atmosphere and, if you choose, a cigar bar, accompanied by an extensive whiskey list.
 The lounge is open every night of the week, and live music starts at 9 p.m.

 Old Town Alexandria